Statement on Long-Term Value Creation

 To amplify the Distinctives that come with being the leading provider of data and analytics to specific vertical markets, we invest in our people and infrastructure to become increasingly accomplished in four core capabilities:

-Multitier, multispectral data capture: Advanced technologies to capture and interpret imagery, telemetry data, sensory data, and other emergent data sets in real time and at scale
+- Advanced analytics and interpretation of remote sensed data: Technologies and advanced methods to capture and interpret imagery, telemetry data, sensory data, and other emergent data sets in real time and at scale

-Predictive analytics: Machine learning methods leading to prediction in complex environments, such as natural catastrophes, insurance mitigation and loss, supply chains, and consumer behavior
+- Predictive analytics: Advanced methods and machine learning methods leading to prediction in complex environments, such as natural catastrophes, insurance mitigation and loss, fraud detection, and consumer behavior

-In sum, our approach to long-term value creation centers on enhancing the Four Distinctives leading to differentiation, investing in our core capabilities, and deeply committing to specific vertical markets to provide scalable data and analytic solutions.
+In turn, our approach to long-term value creation centers on enhancing the Four Distinctives leading to differentiation, investing in our core capabilities, and deeply committing to specific vertical markets to provide scalable data and analytic solutions.
 We’ve added one more theme to this approach: the globalization of our business.
-We’ve traditionally conducted business in the United States, yet our methods are applicable worldwide.
+Our business has been historically focused in the United States, yet our methods are applicable worldwide.
 We’re thoughtfully and steadily positioning people and operations in overseas markets to create local data sets and leverage our preexisting analytic methods.

 Current Trends and Their Relationship to Long-Term Value Creation

 Because of the profitability and scalability of our solutions, we’re highly capital-generative.
-We manage that capital carefully by identifying and prioritizing investments that will generate growth and returns and return excess capital.
-Our strategy for value creation includes reinvestment in our business, both for building new solutions ourselves as well as acquiring solution sets meaningful to our customers that help accelerate us to market.
-We also evaluate options to return capital to shareholders as an important part of our capital allocation process.
+We manage that capital carefully by identifying and prioritizing investments that will generate growth while also returning capital to our shareholders.
+Our strategy for value creation includes reinvestment in our business, both for building new solutions ourselves and acquiring solution sets meaningful to our customers that help accelerate us to market.

 We continue to pursue a program of open-market share repurchases.
-In 2018, we repurchased approximately 3.9 million Verisk shares for a total cost of $438.6 million at a weighted average price of $112.97, bringing the total to $2.1 billion returned over the past six years.
+In 2020, we repurchased approximately 2.16 million Verisk shares for a total cost of $348.8 million at a weighted-average price of $161.84, bringing the total to $1.7 billion returned over the past six years.